matchai/matchai/README.md

 I'm interested in all things design and development.
 Let's make something cool!

-My DMs are open if you wanna chat: [Twitter](https://twitter.com/matchai)
+My DMs are open if you want to chat: [Twitter](https://twitter.com/matchai)